 Issuer.
-Set the issuer array to the https://sts.windows.net/tenantid replacing tenantId with the tenant ID of the Admin active directory (copied from the URL address line, like shown earlier in this document).
+Set the issuer array to the https://sts.windows.net/tenantid replacing tenantId with the tenant ID of the Fan’s tenant active directory (copied from the URL address line, like shown earlier in this document).

 Note: You DO NOT need to set the Issuer for B2C.
 This is configured based on the sign-in policy.